-With fraud and online scams more common than ever, Zeal Credit Union works hard to raise awareness about your security online.
-Our world is more connected than ever before, and our goal is to educate people about the dangers that exist online and regarding fraud.
+With fraud and online scams more common than ever, we work hard to raise awareness about your online security.
+Today’s world is more connected than ever, and our goal is to make people aware of online fraud dangers.
 Whether banking, shopping, social networking, tracking your health or downloading the latest app, practicing effective security is critical.
 All digital consumers must learn to be safe in their digital lives by preventing and responding to identity theft and scams, ensuring that your computers are secure, managing the security of mobile devices and teaching your children to use the Internet safely, securely and responsibly.
 Look below at some helpful tips to help prevent you from becoming a victim.

 MY IDENTITY WAS STOLEN – NOW WHAT?